• Art magazine

 In Latin America , artists gain awareness worldwide, while a growing community of Latin American art collectors is being created that support artists both in the region and abroad.

 Mexico City is considered the leading power of this movement and has established itself as the center of contemporary Latin American art.
-The annual Zonamaco art fair in the city has become an important meeting point where artists can exhibit from all over Latin America and with collectors and renowned dealers from art metropolises such as London, New York, Paris and Los Angeles in Contact Us .
+The annual Zonamaco art fair in the city has become an important meeting point where artists from all over Latin America can exhibit and come into contact with collectors and renowned dealers from art metropolises such as London, New York, Paris and Los Angeles.

 Due to the favorable location, the pleasant climate, the excellent gastronomy and a wealth of talented artists have effortlessly attracted the attention of the global art world.
 It has developed into an international center that promotes dialogue and strengthens the lively and diverse landscape of contemporary Latin American art.